Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 They remained as rudiments - physiological remnants of our evolutionary past.

-Take a closer look and you will see that they make sense in terms of evolution by natural selection.
+Look closely and you'll see that they make sense within the framework of evolution by natural selection.

 The structure of the human body

-The long palmar muscle is a vestigial muscle of the forearm.
+The palmaris longus muscle is a vestigial muscle of the forearm.
 This is a group of muscles that runs from the base of the palm up the arm.

-It can be found among many mammals, but it is most developed in those who often use their forearms for movement, such as monkeys and lemurs.
-10-15 percent of people no longer have this muscle, sometimes it is present in only one arm., although this does not affect the compression force.
+It can be found among many mammals, but it is most developed in those that frequently use their forearms for locomotion, such as monkeys and lemurs.
+10-15 percent of people no longer have this muscle, sometimes it is present in only one arm, although this does not affect the compression force.

-This muscle is often removed by surgeons when needed.
-Plastic surgery in other parts of the body.
+Often this muscle is removed by surgeons in cases where it is necessary plastic surgery in other parts of the body.

-Some people can wiggle their ears.
-The muscles that enable them to do this are vestigial: the anterior auricular, superior auricular, and posterior auricular muscle.
+Some people can move their ears.
+The muscles that allow them to do this are vestigial: the anterior auricularis, superior auricularis and posterior auricularis.

-These same muscles allow other mammals to move their ears to hear sounds better and to identify their source.
+These same muscles allow other mammals to move their ears to better hear sounds and determine their source.

-In fact, people try to move their ears in the direction of the sound, but these movements are very small and can be picked up with electrodes.
+In fact, people try to move their ears in the direction of the sound, but these movements are very small and can be detected using electrodes.

 Goosebumps

-When we are cold, tiny the muscles attached to the hairs on our body contract and lift the hairs, which causes goosebumps on the skin.
+When we're cold, tiny ones muscles attached to hairs on our body contract and raise the hairs, which causes goosebumps to appear on the skin.

-In furry mammals, this creates better insulation and a more intimidating appearance in case of danger.
-Emotional music can also cause goosebumps, as it is triggered by the fight-or-flight response associated with the production of adrenaline.
+In mammals covered with fur, this creates better insulation and a more intimidating appearance in case of danger.
+Emotional music can also cause goosebumps because it triggers the fight-or-flight response associated with the release of adrenaline.

 Coccyx

-The coccyx is also a relic of our ancestors' tail.
+The tailbone is also a relic of the tail of our ancestors.

 Each of us had a tail at some point in our development - around the fourth week of fetal development.
 Human embryos are very similar to those of other vertebrates, including the tail.
 However, in humans and other primates, tail cells are programmed to die.

-It is a short spindle-shaped abdomen and a very long tendon, stretching almost from the elbow to the wrist.
-Oddly enough, 14% of people simply do not have it.
+It is a short fusiform abdomen and a very long tendon, stretching almost from the elbow to the wrist.
+Oddly enough, 14% of people simply don’t have it.

-Anatomical experts argue that the absence of this tendon does not affect grip strength in any way.
-However, in case of any specific injury, when the need for transplantation arises, it is good source- a kind of spare part in the human body.
+Anatomy experts say that the absence of this tendon does not affect grip strength in any way.
+However, in case of any specific injury where the need for transplantation arises, it is good source- a kind of spare part in the human body.

 To check if you have it, gather all five fingers into a pinch and bend your wrist - the tendon is clearly visible in the wrist area, provided that it is present.
-In other mammals, this same tendon is responsible for extending the claws.
-Apparently, this is why some people do not have it - there is no need to release claws in our species.
+In other mammals, this same tendon is responsible for releasing claws.
+Apparently, that’s why some people don’t have it - our species doesn’t have the need to extend claws.

 How to find out something personal about the interlocutor by his appearance

-Secrets of "owls" that "larks" do not know about
+Secrets of “owls” that “larks” don’t know about

-How brainmail works - the transmission of messages from brain to brain over the Internet
+How does “brainmail” work - transmitting messages from brain to brain via the Internet

 How to develop self-confidence